paulchen180616/QuanAgent/README.md

 ### Metrics Monitoring with Grafana

-Import the dashboard to Grafana, using Dify's PostgreSQL database as data source, to monitor metrics in granularity of apps, tenants, messages, and more.
+Import the dashboard to Grafana, using QuanAgent's PostgreSQL database as data source, to monitor metrics in granularity of apps, tenants, messages, and more.

 - [Grafana Dashboard by @bowenliang123](https://github.com/bowenliang123/dify-grafana-dashboard)

 ### Deployment with Kubernetes

-If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) and YAML files which allow Dify to be deployed on Kubernetes.
+If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) and YAML files which allow QuanAgent (based on Dify) to be deployed on Kubernetes.

 - [Helm Chart by @LeoQuote](https://github.com/douban/charts/tree/master/charts/dify)
 - [Helm Chart by @BorisPolonsky](https://github.com/BorisPolonsky/dify-helm)